-1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached.

-- 2. Written examinations will be assessed, with due observance of the provisions contained in Article 14A (1), on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
-A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
-A final mark will be expressed in a whole mark, a half mark on a scale from 1.0 to 10.0.
+- 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
+Written examinations will be assessed on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction.
+When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in the previous sentence. - 3.
+A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption).5 - 4.
+A final mark will be expressed in a whole mark or a half mark on a scale from 1.0 to 10.0.